cortazarluis/Ittestgoogle/README.md

 # Ittestgoogle
-las it exam week 3
+last it exam week 3

+I am editing the README file.
+Adding some more details about the project description.